The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Results

 \subsection{Velocity structure}

-The velocity structures across the temperature sequence reflect the different dense and airy solutions.
-In the upper panel of Fig.~\ref{fig:v_struc_shape} we see that the trends in $\varv$ trace the five different solution regimes presented above -- namely: models in the valleys see an increase in $\varv_\infty$ compared to models in the plateaus.
-The differences become even more clear when examining the shapes of $\varv(r)$, where we see major structural differences for the different solutions (cf.\ lower panel of Fig.\,\ref{fig:v_struc_shape}).
-None of the solutions is sufficiently described by a $\beta$-velocity law, especially in the wind-launching regime.
-However, when fitting the solutions of the hot dense-wind plateau (OHG regime, blue curves in Fig.\,\ref{fig:v_struc_shape}) with a single $\beta$-law, we obtain solutions resembling the outer wind part with $\beta$-values between $1.8$ and $2.0$, explaining why higher $\beta$-values are often favored in traditional analyses of B super- and hypergiants.
+The velocity structures in the $T_*$ sequence reflect the different dense and rarefied solutions.
+The upper panel of Fig.~\ref{fig:v_struc_shape} shows that the trends in $\varv(r)$ trace the five different solution regimes presented above, namely models in the valleys see an increase in $\varv_\infty$ compared to models in the plateaus.
+The differences become even clearer in the shapes of $\varv(r)$, which show major structural differences for the different solutions (lower panel of Fig.\,\ref{fig:v_struc_shape}).
+None of the solutions is sufficiently described by a $\beta$-velocity law, especially in the wind-launching region.
+However, when we fit the solutions of the hot dense-wind plateau (OHG regime, blue curves in Fig.\,\ref{fig:v_struc_shape}) with a single $\beta$-law, we obtained solutions resembling the outer wind part with $\beta$-values between $1.8$ and $2.0$, explaining why higher $\beta$-values are often favored in traditional analyses of B super- and hypergiants.

 The hot dense-wind plateau has $\varv_\infty \sim 10^{36}\,\mathrm{erg\,s^{-1}}$.
 However, the low terminal velocities lead to generally lower $L_\text{mech}$ values, making hotter stars and in particular Wolf-Rayet stars significantly more important with respect to kinetic feedback unless much higher luminosities and thus mass-loss rates would be reached than mapped in our model sequence.
 Nonetheless, significant mass loss from cooler massive stars can affect cluster properties via mass loading \citep[e.g.,][]{Larkin+2025a,Larkin+2025b}.